w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

-* Curricula -- Refers to the resource as a whole.
-It comprises modules and topics for each of the curriculum.
+The curricula is divided into different parts following a modular approach.
+It consists of:

-* Curriculum -- A complete part of the curricula addressing one role.
+* Curriculum &mdash; A complete part of the curricula.
+The introductory part addresses a variety of roles, and subsequent parts address specific roles.
 Each curriculum contains:
+  * Prerequisites &mdash; Recommended prior skills or knowledge.
-  * Modules -- Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
-You can teach a whole curriculum on its own or you can select modules from different curricula to cover specific roles together
+* Modules &mdash; Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
+Each module consists of:
-    * Topics -- Thematic gathering of objectives within a module.
-You can teach the topics in the order you prefer, but you are advised to teach them in the context of the moduel they belong to.

-Each module defines:

-* Learning Outcomes-- What students will learn and should be able to demonstrate.
-This is the core of the curricula.
+  * Learning Outcomes for Module &mdash; Overall description of what students will learn and should be able to demonstrate.
-* Competencies -- Skills or knowledge that students and instructors should have before taking or teaching courses based on these modules.
-* Teaching Ideas -- Suggested ideas to help instructors teach the learning outcomes.
+  * Competencies &mdash; Recommended prioir skills or knowledge.
+  * Topics to Teach &mdash; Structured thematic guidance to support the teaching sequence.
-* Ideas to Assess Knowledge -- Suggested ideas to help instructors assess the skills or knowledge acquired by the students.
+  * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
-* Teaching Resources -- recommended resources to deliver the learning outcomes.
+  * Teaching Resources &mdash; Recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.
+* Topics &mdash; Thematic gathering of objectives within a module.
+Each  topic consists of:
+  * Learning Outcomes for Topic &mdash; Detailed description of what students will learn and should be able to demonstrate.
+  * Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
+  * Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.

 For explanations about specific terminology related to people with disabilities, assistive technologies, and adaptive strategies, refer to [How people with disabilities use the Web](/people-use-web).